 UNSW’s Doctor of Philosophy (PhD) Marketing will prepare you to become a globally focused and socially engaged research leader.
-You’ll join a cohort of high-achieving research students and benefit from interdisciplinary engagement with your cohort.
+You’ll be joining a cohort of high-achieving research students in tackling modern-day challenges at the forefront of Marketing, working alongside leaders in the field (ranked 44th in the world, QS Subject Rankings, 2022).
 This is your opportunity to become integrated into the UNSW Business School’s community of scholars.

-You’ll first undertake rigorous coursework covering theory, empirical evidence and research methods.
-As part of your program, you’ll also be involved in research projects from an early stage.
-This training will equip you with the skills required to identify, analyse and solve problems in the field.
+You’ll first undertake rigorous coursework covering theory, empirical evidence, and research methods.
+As part of the program, you’ll also be involved in research projects from an early stage.
+This research training will equip you with the skills required to identify, analyse, and solve problems in the field.

 The first year of study is designed to provide a rigorous foundation to conduct independent research.
 You’ll learn a range of methodologies and build your communication and presentation skills.